Léon Blum

-André Léon Blum ([ɑ̃dʁe leɔ̃ blum]; 9 April 1872 – 30 March 1950) was a French socialist politician and three-time Prime Minister.
+André Léon Blum ([ɑ̃dʁe leɔ̃ blum]; 9 April 1872 – 30 March 1950) was a French socialist politician and three-time Prime Minister of France.
 As a Jew, he was heavily influenced by the Dreyfus affair of the late 19th century.
-He was a disciple of French Socialist leader Jean Jaurès and after Jaurès' assassination in 1914, became his successor.

-Despite his relatively short tenures, his time in office was very influential: as Prime Minister in the left-wing Popular Front government in 1936–37, he provided a series of major economic and social reforms.
+Blum was a disciple of socialist leader Jean Jaurès and became his successor after Jaurès' assassination in 1914.
+Despite Blum's relatively short tenures, his time in office was very influential.
+As prime minister in the left-wing Popular Front government in 1936–1937, he provided a series of major economic and social reforms.
 Blum declared neutrality in the Spanish Civil War (1936–1939) to avoid the civil conflict spilling over into France itself.
 Once out of office in 1938, he denounced the appeasement of Germany.

-When Germany defeated France in 1940, he became a staunch opponent of Vichy France.
-Tried (but never judged) by the Vichy government on charges of treason, he was imprisoned in the Buchenwald concentration camp.
-After the war, he resumed a transitional leadership role in French politics, helping to bring about the French Fourth Republic, until his death in 1950.
+When Germany defeated France in 1940, Blum became a staunch opponent of Vichy France and was tried (but never judged) by its government on charges of treason.
+He was imprisoned in the Buchenwald concentration camp and after the war resumed a transitional leadership role in French politics, helping to bring about the French Fourth Republic, until his death in 1950.

 Early life

 Blum was born in 1872 in Paris to a moderately prosperous, middle class, assimilated Jewish family in the mercantile business.
-His father Abraham, a merchant, was born in Alsace.

-Blum entered the École Normale Supérieure in 1890 and excelled there, but he dropped out after a year later entering instead the Faculty of Law.
-He attended the University of Paris and became both a lawyer and literary critic.
+His father Abraham, a merchant, was born in Alsace and moved to Paris in 1848.
+Blum's mother, Adèle-Marie-Alice Picart was born in Paris, but her family likewise originated in Alsace.
+Blum's mother observed Orthodox rituals faithfully, but his father was less religious, being only seen in the synagogue on the high holy days.
+Blum came from a family that very much identified with the republic, and as a child he attended the public funeral services of defenders of French republican values such as Léon Gambetta in 1882 and Victor Hugo in 1885.
+He came to identify with the universalism of French republicanism, which portrayed France as an especially enlightened nation that was leading the rest of the world in the right direction, and where French civilization was open to all who were willing to embrace the French language and culture regardless of religion, ethnicity, and race.
+Blum himself was not especially religious, but was always very proud to be Jewish and frequently affirmed his Jewish identity when subjected to anti-Semitic insults.
+Blum was more influenced by the rationalistic and anticlerical ideas of the French Enlightenment than by Judaism.
+Blum always saw himself as both French and Jewish, and he took a special pride in the heritage of the French Revolution, which for him marked the beginning of a civic and secular society in which religion did not matter.
+He wrote that as a Jew he belonged "to a race which owed to the French Revolution human liberty and equality, something that could never be forgotten".